-Find out where Aetna plans are available
+Find out where Aetna marketplace plans are available

 Different plans, different needs

+A plan’s level describes roughly how much you will need to pay for premiums and out-of-pocket costs.
 The metallic plan levels make finding the right plan easier.
 They help you understand your costs.
-For example, a bronze plan will have high out-of-pocket costs, but a low monthly premium.
+For example, a bronze plan will have higher out-of-pocket costs, but a low monthly premium.
 A platinum plan will have lower out-of-pocket costs, but a higher monthly premium.

 There are limits to how much you will pay out of pocket.
 With any plan, once you have reached this limit, the insurance company pays 100% of your costs for covered care.

 |% of essential benefit costs covered by plan in a typical year*||60%||70%||80%||90%|

 |Monthly premium||Lowest premium costs without sacrificing quality of coverage||Balanced plans with lower premiums and average out-of-pocket costs||Higher premiums and lower out-of-pocket costs||Highest premiums, but very low out-of-pocket costs|

 |Out-of-pocket maximums for all plans||Individual plans: $7,150

 *However, the plan may pay a higher or lower percentage of the total costs of covered services for the year, depending on your actual health care needs and the terms of your insurance policy.

 The Affordable Care Act and you